 Revolutionizing Lead-Acid Battery Electrodes with Glass Electrode Material (GEM)

-Lead-acid batteries have traditionally used lead-based electrodes to support the active materials in both positive and negative plates.
-The design, composition, and manufacturing processes of these lead electrodes have a significant impact on battery performance, weight, and cost.
+Lead-acid batteries traditionally use lead-based electrodes to support the active materials in the positive and negative plates.
+The design, composition, and manufacturing processes of these lead electrodes significantly impact battery performance, weight, and cost.

 ArcActive and Hollingsworth & Vose have combined their respective strengths—ArcActive’s expertise in fibrous media-based electrode fabrication and H&V’s leadership in fibrous glass media manufacturing—to develop an innovative electrode technology for lead-acid batteries.

-This breakthrough involves the use of a Glass Electrode Material (GEM) structure to replace a significant portion of the lead traditionally used in electrodes.
+This breakthrough involves using a Glass Electrode Material (GEM) structure to replace a significant portion of the lead traditionally used in electrodes.
 The result is a robust and scalable solution that brings several key advantages:

-- Enhanced performance thanks to unique structural characteristics that maximizes active material/electrolyte contact
+- Enhanced performance thanks to unique structural characteristics maximising active material/electrolyte contact.

-- Reducing negative polarizations during recharge, decreases gas generation
+- Reducing negative polarisations during recharge decreases gas generation.

 This presentation will detail the functional difference in technology behind the new electrode design and demonstrate performance improvements over conventional lead-based electrodes through comparative testing and data.